Gregory-OHagan/swe-task-venue-kings/readme.md

 * Object fields that are not present in the provided/mock data are set to None/null.
 * The output data file format is made to match the format of the sample, but the json includes some assumptions to do so while including the requested information.
+* The delay between web requests is generally larger than the time to process the previous call.
+This isn't strictly necessary, but if false, will result in inefficient memory usage as tasks queue up.
+If this became a performance bottleneck, it could be fixed by having each source wait until it's previous request is processed before making a new one, but this would largely defeat the purpose of using the threading library in this implementation.

+## Code Structure

+As this is a small project, most of the core code is in "main.py"

+The function "main" provides the required setup and config loading to start, and then calculates some basic statistics at the end.

+Each data source has a "request_source_<x>" function that handles the web request itself.
+The only processing of the response done in these functions is to standardize the json returned, which in some cases includes mocking the data a bit to simulate pagination.
+If this project grows, these functions would move to a helper file.

+The function "get_data", asynchronously called from the main function for each data source, handles determining when to make web requests and sends the results from the web request to a worker thread

+The function "process_one_set" is called using a worker thread on each successful web request.
+Processing is very quick in this demo, so you can add a time.sleep() to this function if you wish to simulate data processing taking time.

+When processing is complete, the function "write_output" creates a json output file, "results.json".

+threading_helpers.py contains two objects to help with multithreading:
+1. A data object with threadsafe modifier functions, used to coordinate results between threads.
+Primarily used by the worker threads to coordinate and create output
+2. A thread pool object that queues, starts, and cleans up the worker threads.
+This is set up once and used by the "get_data" function calls to run their work.

+## Notes

+The bonus configuration file is included (config.json), which contains variables to set any of the following:
+* maximum number of worker threads (note that the main thread is not included in this number)
+* web request timeout
+* web request maximum retries and several factors for backoff behaviour
+* web request maximum rate

+Time between web requests was chosen instead of maximum requests per second.
+This technically makes the requests somewhat slower, but is a more consistent rate limiter.

 ## Areas for Future Improvements